Temple architecture (LDS Church): Small modern single-spire design

-In the mid-1970s, beginning with the São Paulo Brazil Temple (17) and the Tokyo Japan Temple (18), the church designed temples based on a more chapel-like design: square buildings with a smaller spire.
+In the mid-1970s, starting with the São Paulo Brazil Temple (17) and the Tokyo Japan Temple (18), the LDS Church designed temples based on a more chapel-like design: square buildings with a smaller spire.
 These first two temples had two ordinance rooms, but because there was no set plan during this time, the temples have four and five sealing rooms, respectively.

-Shortly after these temples were built the church built a larger version: the Atlanta Georgia Temple (21).
-It has four ordinance rooms and five sealing rooms and a floor area of 35360 sqft.
-Later the church would repeat this pattern with two similar temples: the Denver Colorado Temple (40) and the much larger Toronto Ontario Temple (44), each with six sealing rooms.
+Soon after these temples were built, the church built a larger version: the Atlanta Georgia Temple (21).
+It has four ordinance rooms and five sealing rooms, along with a floor area of 35360 sqft.
+Later, the church would repeat this pattern with two similar temples: the Denver Colorado Temple (40) and the much larger Toronto Ontario Temple (44), each with six sealing rooms.

-The Apia Samoa Temple (22) was built at this time, but during a renovation, the building caught fire and was destroyed.
-It was immediately rebuilt with a larger design, but still with a single spire.
-It has two ordinance rooms and two sealing rooms, with a total floor area of 18691 sqft.
+The Apia Samoa Temple (22) was built around this time, but during a renovation, the building caught fire and was destroyed.
+It was immediately rebuilt using a larger design, but still having a single spire.
+The temple has two ordinance rooms and two sealing rooms, with a total floor area of 18691 sqft.

-Similar two ordinance room temples are the Nuku'alofa Tonga Temple (23) and the Santiago Chile Temple (24), with three sealing rooms, and the Papeete Tahiti Temple (25) and the Sydney Australia Temple (28), with two ordinance rooms.
+Similar temples with two ordinance rooms are the Nuku'alofa Tonga Temple (23) and the Santiago Chile Temple (24), each having three sealing rooms, as well as the Papeete Tahiti Temple (25) and the Sydney Australia Temple (28), each having two ordinance rooms.

 Freiberg Germany Temple

-Located in Freiberg, Saxony, Germany, the Freiberg Germany Temple (33) was announced in October 1982, ground was broken for construction on April 23, 1983, and the temple was dedicated in 1985.
+Located in Freiberg, Saxony, Germany, the Freiberg Germany Temple (33) was announced in October 1982; ground was broken for construction on April 23, 1983; and the temple was dedicated in 1985.
 Built in what was then the German Democratic Republic, the Freiberg Germany Temple is the only LDS temple to have been built in a communist state.